dell/omnia/docs/source/index.rst

 Ansible playbook-based deployment of Slurm and Kubernetes on servers running an RPM-based Linux OS.

-**Omnia** (Latin: all or everything) is a deployment tool to turn servers with RPM-based Linux images into functioning Slurm/Kubernetes clusters.
+**Omnia**, derived from the Latin word for "all" or "everything", serves as a deployment tool designed to transform servers equipped with RPM-based Linux images into fully operational Slurm/Kubernetes clusters.

 **Omnia** is an open source project hosted on `GitHub <https://github.com/dell/omnia>`_.
 Go to `GitHub <https://github.com/dell/omnia>`_ to view the source, open issues, ask questions, and participate in the project.